Bachelor of Science in Pharmaceutical Science (B.S.P.S.)

 Competitive fellowships at other Universities:

-- Just about every University has a summer undergraduate research program.
+- Most universities have a summer undergraduate research program.
 Think about where you would like to go, and then search their websites.

 - NSF sponsored Summer Research for Undergraduates at various institutions